landlab/landlab_teaching_tools/README.md

 The notebooks illustrate examples of physical processes implemented numerically.

-The notebooks are primarily designed for use as homework assignments or labratory assignments.
+The notebooks are primarily designed for use as homework assignments or laboratory assignments.